 We have led our industry in our early and detailed commitments to sourcing more humanely raised meat, poultry, and eggs:

 - Our contracted pork comes from sows that live in group housing, not inhumane gestation crates, for over 90% of their pregnancies.
-Our pork also comes from animals never given antibiotics or growth promoters (since 2016).
+In 2019, we notified our supplier that we require full elimination of the use of gestation crates by the end of 2021.
+It already limits its use of farrowing crates to the period before piglets are weaned, and is testing more humane farrowing practices and environments.
+Since 2016, our pork has come from animals never given antibiotics or growth promoters.

 - Our ground beef is humanely raised (since 2012).